 How the Contest Works

 To enhance the distribution of awards, Division I is for first-year physics students and Division II is for second-year physics students.
-Each Division has 14 regions that have been established across the country to allow schools in each region to compete against one another.
+Each Division has 15 regions that have been established across the country to allow schools in each region to compete against one another.
 Specialized math and science schools compete in their own region.
+NEW THIS YEAR: Test Prep Centers and Educational Services will compete in their own region.